pazcharles02/OBS-and-Twitch-Livestreaming/docs/capturing-audio.md

 Speak into your microphone.
 The 'Microphone Capture' volume bar should rise accordingly.
 If there is sound coming from your computer, the 'Audio Output Capture' volume bar should rise accordingly.

+---

-#### Mac Setup for Capturing Audio Source (Skip for PC Users)
+### Mac Setup for Capturing Audio Source (Skip for PC Users)

 At this stage, you should have OBS downloaded and installed on your Mac.

-**1.** Download and install iShowU Audio Capture [here](https://support.shinywhitebox.com/hc/en-us/articles/204161459-Installing-iShowU-Audio-Capture-Mojave-and-earlier-) and follow the steps on the website to install iShowU Audio Capture.
+**1.** Download and install iShowU Audio Capture [here](https://support.shinywhitebox.com/hc/en-us/articles/204161459-Installing-iShowU-Audio-Capture-Mojave-and-earlier-) and follow the steps on the website to install iShowU Audio Capture. **Make sure to download the right version for your OS (click on the Catalina one if you are running on Catalina)**

 **Note** iShowU Audio allows Mac Users to route the audio from our computer into OBS, so people watching your stream

 **2.**